New bounds and constructions for constant weighted $X$-codes: Introduction

 \section{Introduction}

 Typical digital circuit testing applies test patterns to the circuit and observes the circuit's responses to the applied patterns.
-The observed responses are compared to a test pattern with expected responses, and a chip in the circuit is determined to be defective if the comparison mismatches.
+The observed response to a test pattern is compared with the expected response, and a chip in the circuit is determined to be defective if the comparison mismatches.
 With the development of the large scale integrated circuits (IC), although the comparison for each testing output is simple, the ever increasing amount of testing data costs much more time and space for processing.
 This leads to the requirement of more advanced test compression techniques \cite{MBKMPRW2003}.
 Since then, various related techniques have been studied such as automatic test pattern generation (ATPG) (see \cite{LC1985,SB1988,Hollmann1990,CZ1994} and the reference therein) and compression-based approaches (e.g., \cite{PLR2003,MLMP2005}).
-The technique of $X$-compact is one of the compression-based approaches that have high error detection ability in actual digital systems \cite{MLMP2005}.

-Usually, test engineers obtain the expected responses through fault-free simulations of the circuit for the applied test patterns.
-But fault-free simulations cannot always determine the expected responses.
-In some cases, due to uninitialized memory elements, bus contention, inaccurate simulation models, etc (see Table 2 in \cite{MLMP2005}), the responses may contain unknown logic values.
-These unknown bits are denoted by $X$s, and the idea of $X$-compact provides a technique for reliable test response compaction in the presence of $X$s \cite{MK2004}.
+Usually, voltages on signal lines in digital circuit system are interpreted as logic values $0$ or $1$.
+Based on this, by applying test patterns through fault-free simulations of the circuit, test engineers obtain the expected responses which are captured as $\{0,1\}$ vectors.
+Then, same test patterns are applied to the circuit and the circuit is declared to be defective if testing outputs are different from the expected responses.
+However, due to timing constraints, uninitialized memory elements, bus contention, inaccuracies of simulation models, etc (see Table 2 in \cite{MLMP2005}), for many digital systems, some simulated responses cannot be uniquely determined as $0$ or $1$ state.
+These unknown states are modeled as ``$X$'' states.
+In the presence of $X$s, the technique of $X$-compact was proposed in \cite{MK2004} as one of the compression-based approaches that have high reliability and error detection ability in actual digital systems.

 $X$-compact uses $X$-codes as linear maps to compress test responses.
-An $(m,n,d,x)$ $X$-code is an $m\times n$ binary matrix with column vectors as its codewords.
+An $(m,n,d,x)$ $X$-code is a set of $m$-dimensional $\{0,1\}$-vectors of size $n$ which can also be viewed as an $m\times n$ binary matrix with column vectors as codewords.
 The parameters $d,x$ correspond to the test quality of the code.
 The weight of a codeword $\mathbf{c}$ is the number of $1$s in $\mathbf{c}$.
 The value of $\frac{n}{m}$ is called the \emph{compaction ratio} and $X$-codes with large \emph{compaction ratios} are desirable for actual IC testing.